Study Spaces at Noah Webster Library offer a quiet, private place for individuals or small groups to study, meet, or work.

 - Responsibility for the Study Space lies with the patron who reserves the room.

 - Please close the door to avoid disturbing others.
-Although the Study Pod allows for talking and collaborative work, it is not 100% soundproof.
+Although the Study Spaces allow for talking and collaborative work, they are not 100% soundproof.
 Please keep conversations at a respectful volume.
-Use of the Study Pod for activities which require complete privacy is discouraged, including depositions and other legal activities.
+Use of the Study Spaces for activities which require complete privacy is discouraged, including depositions and other legal activities.

 - Furniture may not be brought into or removed without approval from library staff.